-Find out the schedule for a EuroMillions draw right here, from the time that ticket sales close to the time that results are announced.
-You can use this guide to make sure that you never miss out on entering a draw and know when to check if you are a winner.
+Find out the schedule for a EuroMillions draw here, from the time that ticket sales close to the time that results are announced.
+Use this guide to make sure that you never miss out on entering a draw and know when to check if you are a winner.

 Please note that the timings are approximate and may change depending on various factors, including the number of tickets sold and the time taken to process entries.

 Entries close at 7:30pm GMT (8:30pm CET) on Tuesdays and Fridays, meaning that you can take part up until around half an hour before the draw takes place.
 All entries must be purchased before the deadline or they will not be valid for the upcoming draw.